 If you’ve previously added a LibreOffice PPA, it’s a good practice to remove this repository to prevent any conflicts with other software on your system.
 The removal command depends on the specific PPA version you initially imported.

-For the stable version PPA, use:
+For the stable version PPA, use the following:

 sudo add-apt-repository --remove ppa:libreoffice/ppa -y